 IL 115805 Lake

-This is a public construction bond case.
-In the
+is a public construction bond case.
+In the Village of

-Village of Antioch in Lake County, two residential
+Antioch in Lake County, two residential subdivisions were

-bankruptcy in 2007.
-Neumann had entered into an agreement with
+Neumann had entered into an agreement with defendant Village

-defendant Village to provide certain public improvements and,
+to provide certain public improvements and, for this

-Grading, Inc., to furnish labor and materials.
-Plaintiff did
+Inc., to furnish labor and materials.
+Plaintiff did so, but

-so, but was not fully paid by Neumann.
-Subcontractors
+was not fully paid by Neumann.
+Subcontractors have no

 Illinois.
 Therefore, the Public Construction Bond Act was

 enacted by the legislature to protect such subcontractors by